Top 5 Best Razors For Shaving Your Head (2025 Buyers Guide)

 Cons

-My other gripe with Harry’s is that replacement handles aren’t part of the package.
-When the handle of my Truman razor grew black mold in the engraved lettering, they happily replaced it as a ‘one-off’ so it seems like they’re aware of the problem.
+2. Material – handle can grow black mold in the engraved lettering (but they happily replaced it as a ‘one-off’ so it seems like they’re aware of the problem).

 Harry's Truman Razor boxed